Keep in mind the correct use of standards – pay attention to copyright

 If you need to copy or cite parts of standards, please contact our customer service:

-• Terms of use, including permissions regarding copies, are defined in your agreement on the use of SFS Online.
+- Terms of use, including permissions regarding copies, are defined in your agreement on the use of the Standard subscription service.

 Licence to use standards in an educational institution